 |In the Sacramento area, we are an enthusiastic group who enjoy doing old favorite dances and learning new ones.
 Our group is the El Dorado Scandinavian Dancers (EDSD).
 Often dancers come to the group from other recreational or social dance forms, such as International Folk Dance, Contradance, or Scottish Country Dance.
 Any dance, music, or athletic background helps a person to pick up Scandinavian folk dance.||

 Some of us own and wear traditional folk costumes from parts of Scandinavia to special events, but no costume is necessary, and everyday clothes are worn for regular dances.
 The only garment that is important is a pair of dance shoes.
 Styles vary with the country.
 A Danish, Norwegian or Swedish shoe is typically sturdy, with a low heel and a smooth leather sole.
 The heel is leather or rubber.
 A Finnish shoe is made in lightweight leather.

-A special house concert and dance afterward will take place at 7:15 p.m. on Tuesday, May 14, 2013.
-Visiting dance teachers and musicians from New England will perform in Fair Oaks.
+A special house concert will take place at 7:30 p.m. on Tuesday, June 4, 2013.
+A visiting nyckelharpa musician from Sweden will perform in Fair Oaks.
 See the details here.

 Music for dances requested is played during the requests period of the weekly dance classes (see below).
 Generally, easy to intermediate dances are requested.
 Brief refresher instruction may be given upon request.